gabridome/bitcoindevkit.org/content/blog/2020/descriptors_in_the_wild.md

 it with the necessary signatures and other components, to make it valid and complete.

-Together they provide a common ground to create and use a multi signature infrastructure in an eterogeneous environment, and this is what I have put to test.
+Together they provide a common ground to create and use a multi signature infrastructure in an heterogeneous environment, and this is what I have put to test.

 ## The use case